ConductorOne/baton-victorops/README.md

   help               Help about any command

 Flags:
       --client-id string           The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string       The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                       help for baton-victorops
-      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                 If this connector supports provisioning, this must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
+      --log-format string          The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning               This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync             This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                  This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                    version for baton-victorops
-      --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-victorops
+      --victorops-api-id string    required: The client ID for the VictorOps API ($BATON_VICTOROPS_API_ID) --victorops-api-key string   required: The API key for the VictorOps API ($BATON_VICTOROPS_API_KEY)

 Use "baton-victorops [command] --help" for more information about a command.
 ```